victoria-maple/resources/guide.md

 Training Camp, Maple Island, and Victoria Island collectively made up the known Maple World.
 However, vicloc can be played even in advanced versions of the game, which may have other continents (e\.g.
-Ossyria), pirates, fourth job, etc. For this reason, we consider new canonical additions to Victoria Island — e\.g.
-Nautilus Harbor and Amoria — to be part of Victoria Island for the purpose of vicloc.
+Ossyria), pirates, fourth job, etc. For this reason, we consider new canonical additions to Victoria Island &mdash; e\.g.
+Nautilus Harbor and Amoria &mdash; to be part of Victoria Island for the purpose of vicloc.

 <details>
 <summary>Footnotes for &ldquo;What is &lsquo;vicloc&rsquo;?&rdquo;</summary>